-If you’re carrying the weight of past trauma, stuck in patterns you don’t fully understand, or longing to feel more connected to yourself and others, IFS provides a path forward.
-This evidence-based model helps you release emotional burdens, access your strengths, and cultivate a greater sense of wholeness.
+If you’re carrying the weight of past experiences, noticing patterns that haven’t shifted, or longing to feel more connected to yourself and others, IFS offers a thoughtful, evidence-based path forward.

 What is IFS?